-Samsung Epic 2, "full touch 4G" device both part of leaked Sprint Q3 roadmapAlex Wagner - Deputy Managing Editor, News Desk
+Samsung Epic 2, "full touch 4G" device both part of leaked Sprint Q3 roadmapAlex Wagner - Editorial Director of News and Content

 Sprint today launched both the HTC EVO 3D and HTC EVO View 4G, but if neither of those devices tickles your fancy for whatever reason, a new leak has revealed that Sprint's got several other tempting products coming soon.
 The folks at This is my next have been tipped off on all of the details on Sprint's third quarter (July-September) roadmap and, although there aren't any specific launch dates included, there are juicy details about some upcoming handsets to be found.
 Here's what we can reportedly expect from Sprint over the next few months:

 - Samsung Epic 2: 4-inch display, single-core 1.2GHz Hummingbird processor (likely the same as the Infuse 4G), 8-megapixel camera, and a physical QWERTY keyboard.